shubh-sohi/CMPT370_Project/README.md

 -----------------------OR-----------------------

-https://rockajob.herokuapp.com/ -> This is the link to the hosted website, All the features may not work on the hosted site and can be used as a back up if the docker doesn't work
+https://rockajob.herokuapp.com/ -> This is the link to the hosted website.